blues/app-accelerators/65-off-grid-livestock-water-tank-monitor/README.md

 </Note>

 A solar-powered [remote monitoring](https://blues.com/solutions-remote-monitoring/) system for off-grid livestock water tanks.
-An ultrasonic level sensor watches the water surface, a clamp-on current transformer measures pump current draw as contextual telemetry, and a battery-voltage divider tracks the solar system's health — all reported to Notehub via a Blues Notecard for Skylo that uses cellular where coverage exists and falls back to satellite via the Skylo NTN network where it doesn't, with the radio transmitting only on the 4-hour summary cadence or when an immediate alert fires.
+The system tells a rancher when a stock tank is going dry without driving the pasture roads — measuring the water level, the pump's current draw, and the solar system's own battery voltage, then reporting all three to a phone or dispatch system over cellular wherever a tower is reachable and over satellite via Skylo's non-terrestrial network (NTN) where it isn't.
+The radio stays off between an immediate alert and a 4-hour summary, so the device runs indefinitely on a modest solar panel and a single battery.

 ## What You'll Build